Integrative Healers Action Network

 Homeopaths perform an intake for about 20 minutes where they speak with the individual, then they recommend (and at an IHAN clinic provide) a remedy for the client to take.
 Homeopathy can help to lessen a wide range of physical, mental, emotional and even spiritual imbalance, including acute and epigenetic trauma, which is one reason it is such a powerful tool in helping people during and in the aftermath of a disaster.

-Naturopathic doctors or physicians (NDs) are medical professionals who are trained as primary care doctors with a focus in natural therapies.
-Their principles include treating the whole person, treating the cause, encouraging the body’s self healing properties, and using forceful interventions only when necessary.
+Naturopathic Doctors (NDs) are licensed medical professionals trained in primary care with a focus on natural, evidence-informed therapies.
+Their approach centers on treating the whole person, supporting the body’s innate healing processes, identifying root causes, and using the least-force interventions needed for effective results.

 Massage therapist works on client at Sonoma County Fairgrounds evacuation center